Skip to main content

 • A MemContext account at app.memcontext.in

-• An API key (create one under Settings > API Keys)
+• An API key if you are connecting a coding agent (create one under Settings > API Keys)

 The MCP page in your dashboard generates ready-to-paste configs with your API key pre-filled.